cvpassion/Inventory_update/README.md

 # Inventory_update
-This repository is for the live update of the powder inventory through a webpage, populating the updates in the google sheet data.
+This repository is for the live update of the powder inventory through a webpage, populating the data updates in the master Google Sheet.
 Upon scanning the QR code, the user is directed to a webpage, where they can update the variables related to the powder inventory.

 Summary of steps to operate:
 1. Scan the QR code listed on main page as "qr.png".
 It takes you to the webpage.
 It might take a few seconds, upto a minute for the webpage to load, depending on the inactivity status.